razielsiegman/biu-cs-2021/README.md

 ```
 java PerturbationSimulator <model file> <spec file> <mode> <number of perturbations> <target node> <type of perturbation> <time step>
 ```
+- The first 3 arguments are the same as those for BRE:IN.
+The addtional arguments can be described as follows:
     - number of perturbations - whether the user wants to perturbate every node inidividually ('single') or every pair of nodes ('double')
     - target node - the node that the user is interested in determining whether perturbating all other nodes/pairs of nodes will have an effect on it
     - type of perturbation - the options are knockout ('KO') or overexpress ('FE')
     - time step - the time step at which the user is interested in predicting the target node's value

 ### Minimal-Contradictory-Core (MCC) Identifier
 ----------